major macro economic indicators

 The government is still on a programme of fiscal consolidation, even if the deficit is reduced slower than expected.
 This is being carried out through spending cuts (public sector wage moderation. cuts in health spending).
 On the revenue side the budget includes tax cuts on investments as well as lower corporate tax (lowered to 15% after the vote).
-If for the time being no emergency plan has been announced, a deterioration of public finances is likely to happen considering the economic slowdown, and stimulus measures could be implemented in case of a sharp downturn in activity.
+If for the time being no emergency plan has been announced, a deterioration of public finances is likely to happen considering the economic slowdown, and stimulus measures could be implemented before the end of the year.